 Both short hair and long hair puppies can be born in the same litter.

-However, if long haired chihuahuas were to have a boom in popularity, breeders might respond by producing more long haired puppies.
-Long haired puppies are much more likely if both of the chihuahua parents have long fur.
+However, if chihuahuas with long hair were to have a boom in popularity, breeders might respond by producing more long haired puppies, which are much more likely if both of the chihuahua parents have long fur.

-Both types of chihuahuas belong to the same breed and have most of the same general characteristics.
+Both types of chihuahua belong to the same breed and have most of the same general characteristics.

 Long haired chihuahuas simply have a genetic variation that gives them longer, fluffier fur.

-A common misconception is that long haired chihuahuas have a difference in personality.
+A common misconception is that long-haired chihuahuas have a difference in personality.
 This is not true at all!
-Long haired chihuahuas generally have the same range of personality types as short haired chihuahuas.
+They generally have the same range of personality types as ones with shorter hair.

-Of course, every long haired chihuahua has its own personality.
-However, this is shaped by the individual dog’s life experiences and genetics.
+Of course, every dog has its own personality.
+This is shaped by the individual dog’s life experiences and genetics.

 The personalities of the chihuahua’s parents can play a role, and so can socialization as a puppy.
 It has nothing to do with the length of the dog’s fur.

-Brushing out their long coats removes dirt that builds up in their fur, and it prevents tangles and matting.
+Brushing out the long coat chihuahuas have removes dirt that builds up in their fur, and it prevents tangles and matting.